On The Complexity of Matching Cut for Graphs of Bounded Radius and $H$-Free Graphs: Introduction

 We prove Theorem~\ref{t-main} in Section~\ref{s-main} after giving some more terminology in Section~\ref{s-pre}.
 In Section~\ref{s-aux} we present some known results that we need as lemmas for proving Theorem~\ref{t-main}.
 In particular, we will use the reduction rules of Le and Le~\cite{LL19}, which they used in their polynomial-time algorithms for graphs of diameter~$2$ and bipartite graphs of diameter~$3$.

 A graph $H$ is an {\it induced subgraph} of $G$ if $H$ can be obtained from $G$ after removing all vertices of $V(G)\setminus V(H)$.
 A graph~$G$ is {\it $H$-free} if $G$ does not contain an induced subgraph isomorphic to $H$.
 We let $P_r$ denote the path on $r$ vertices.
 Feghali~\cite{Fe} recently proved that {\sc Matching Cut} is polynomial-time solvable for $P_5$-free graphs and that there exists an integer~$r$, such that {\sc Matching Cut} is \NP-complete for $P_r$-free graphs.
+In a recent paper~\cite{LPRb}, we showed that the constant $r$ in~\cite{Fe} is equal to~$27$.
+In the same paper~\cite{LPRb} we proved that {\sc Matching Cut} is \NP-complete even for $(4P_5,P_{19})$-free graphs (by a slight modification of the construction from~\cite{Fe}).

 As a consequence of the polynomial part of Theorem~\ref{t-main} we can show the following result.

 \begin{corollary} is polynomial-time solvable for $P_6$-free graphs. \end{corollary}

 We prove Corollary~\ref{c-p6} in Section~\ref{s-main} as well.
 In Section~\ref{s-extension} we prove that if {\sc Matching Cut} is polynomial-time solvable on a class of $H$-free graphs, then it is so on the class of $(P_3+H)$-free graphs (here, the graph $P_3+H$ denotes the disjoint union of the graphs $P_3$ and $H$).
 This means in particular that {\sc Matching Cut} is polynomial-time solvable even for $(sP_3+P_6)$-free graphs for every $s\geq 0$.